Last Updated on January 29, 2026 by Emily Hopkins

 Expats from the USA are increasingly drawn to Portugal for various compelling reasons.
 One major factor is Portugal’s high quality of life, characterized by a laid-back atmosphere, stunning landscapes, and a Mediterranean climate.

-Compared to many parts of the United States, the relatively lower cost of living is also appealing for expatriates.
-Portugal’s healthcare system is renowned for its efficiency and accessibility, providing an additional incentive for those seeking a reliable healthcare infrastructure.
+Compared to many regions in the United States, Portugal’s relatively lower cost of living makes it an attractive option for expatriates.
+Furthermore, Portugal’s healthcare system is widely recognized for its efficiency and accessibility, providing a compelling advantage for those seeking dependable medical care and comprehensive health services.

 Moreover, Portugal’s Golden Visa program has become a significant attraction for American investors and retirees.
 This initiative allows you to obtain residency by qualifying investments in the country, such as real estate acquisitions.